danielpinelli/primers-design/README.md

 mkdir NCBI/
 ```
-## Step 2 : Convert the genbank file into Fasta format.
+## Step 2 : Convert the genbank file into Fasta format
 The data downloaded in .gbk format contain important information such as the taxid number etc ...
 This is why we download them in this format.
 The conversion of this file into fasta format will allow us to copy/paste our fasta Mullus surmuletus sequences obtained in the laboratory.

 ```